helicopter-1/plugin-deployment/docs/node_scripts_details.md

 # TL;DR - Fully Automated Installation

 *_Update 28.03.22 : code moved to performing automated installation by default.
-Operators that wish to use their own credentials should still continue to update the vars file manually before excuting the main script._*
+Operators that wish to use their own credentials should still continue to update the vars file manually before executing the main script._*

 ...

-The [node automated setup](node_autosetup.md) builds upon the previous 'node setup 101' guide in terms of the base linux system setup but removes the need for any vars file updates or seperate commands and prompts.
+The [node automated setup](node_autosetup.md) builds upon the previous 'node setup 101' guide in terms of the base linux system setup but removes the need for any vars file updates or separate commands and prompts.

 Simply follow the steps in the [node automated setup](node_autosetup.md) & have a working node in approx 20-30mins _(depending on system specs)_ ready for you to perform your REMIX contract & jobs config steps.